tongjingqi/Thinking-with-Video/README.md

 ## 🎊 News <!-- omit in toc -->

 - [2025.11] Our paper "Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm" has been released on arXiv! 📄 [[Paper](https://arxiv.org/abs/2511.04570)] On HuggingFace, it has achieved "#1 Paper of the Day"!
 - [2025.11] 🔥We release *["minitest"](https://huggingface.co/datasets/OpenMOSS-Team/VideoThinkBench)* of our VideoThinkBench, including 500 test samples of vision-centric tasks and 250 test samples of text-centric tasks.
+This "minitest" can save your evaluation cost.
 - [2025.12] 🔥We release VideoThinkBench [Leaderboard](https://thinking-with-video.github.io/#leaderboard) that includes different models.

 ## 📜 Brief Introduction <!-- omit in toc -->